 • Contact details: phone (+352) 24 555-611; e-mail rocklab@rockhal.lu; ticketing tickets@rockhal.lu; data protection mydata@rockhal.lu

-• Main characteristics of the Services: set out in section IV of the present Terms; for the Creative Spaces, in the Booking Terms; for ticketing, in the Ticketing Terms.
+• Main characteristics of the Services: set out in section IV of these Terms; for Creative Spaces, in the Creative Spaces Terms and Conditions; for ticketing, in the Ticketing Terms and Conditions.

-• Total price (where applicable): for paid Services, the price applicable is the price displayed on the Portal at the time of the booking, application or purchase, in euros and including all taxes, with system or shipping fees clearly identified before the conclusion of the transaction.
+• Total price (where applicable): for paid Services, the price displayed on the Portal at the time of the booking, application or purchase, in euros and all taxes included, with any system or shipping fees clearly identified before the transaction is concluded.

 • Means of payment, performance and complaints handling: as detailed in the documents referred to above.

-• Right of withdrawal: the conditions, time-limits and exceptions of the right of withdrawal under Articles L.222-9 et seq. of the Code de la consommation are described in the relevant documents (in particular the Booking Terms and the Ticketing Terms).
+• Right of withdrawal: the conditions, time-limits and exceptions of the right of withdrawal under Articles L.222-9 et seq. of the Luxembourg Consumer Code are described in the relevant documents (in particular the Creative Spaces Terms and Conditions and the Ticketing Terms and Conditions).

 • Mediation: the User has the possibility of recourse to consumer mediation in accordance with section XXIII of the present Terms.